People's March: Participation

 Fast Company reported that 74,000 people had RSVP'ed for numerous rallies.
 By January 17, 2025, the day before the People's March, 90,600 people were expected to attend approximately 350 marches throughout cities in the United States, including those in New York City, Boston, Seattle, Portland, and Chicago.

 The People's March on Washington organizers expected the march to attract 50,000 attendees, significantly lower than the attendance of the 2017 Women's March.
 Washington's Metropolitan Police expected a crowd of around 25,000.

-Additionally, according to The Hill, leaders of women's organizations had no interest in participating in the march.
-Organizers did not "expect the same level of turnout as the 2017's Woman March" and said that "they do not see it as an indication that the movement is any weaker."
+Additionally, according to The Hill, several leaders of women's organizations had no interest in participating in the march.
+Organizers of the march said that although they did not "expect the same level of turnout as the 2017 Women’s March, which was the largest protest in United States history, they do not see it as an indication that the movement is any weaker."
 Several experts suggested reasons for the low numbers of the crowd, such as "possible fatigue."
 Analilia Mejia said "As many organizers, I'm focused on, what was it that kept so many of our community from participating?
 What was it that they didn't hear?
 What is it that they need to engage on?"

 Internationally, protests were held in several countries.
 In Canada, the Toronto People's March took place on the same day as the People's March in Washington.
 In the United Kingdom, protests occurred in 22 cities nationwide, including London, Manchester, Liverpool, Plymouth and Sheffield.
 Several other smaller protests were held in Paris, France and Kraków, Poland.